 One of the most pervasive myths regarding seat belts is that they will trap you inside your car if you’re in a car accident.
 In crashes that result in a vehicle being submerged in water or catching fire, this is an understandable concern.
 Some may even say they’d rather take their chances on more serious car wreck injuries if it means avoiding death by drowning or severe burns.

 In reality, while it is possible for a seat belt’s release mechanism to malfunction after an accident, it’s not likely.
 Not only that, but deaths from vehicle fires and submersion are comparatively rare.
 The NHTSA estimates that there are around 384 traffic fatalities involving accidental drowning per year, while the National Fire Protection Association (NFPA) estimates that 355 civilians die in vehicle fires annually.
-To put that into context, 36,096 people died in fatal motor vehicle accidents in 2019 according to the NHTSA.
+To put that into context, 42,795 people died in fatal motor vehicle accidents in 2022 according to preliminary data from the NHTSA.